 Do not use the same or similar colors for text and background.
 The better the text is visible, the faster users can read it and catch the main points.
 The World Wide Web Consortium advises using the following ratio for body text and image text:

 When you have chosen the color scheme, you need to give your text readable to real users and preferably on several different devices.
-If during testing some difficulties with text recognition are revealed, then you can be sure that in the future, many users may face the same problem.
+If, during testing, some difficulties with text recognition are revealed, then you can be sure that in the future, many users may face the same problem in the future.

 Color blindness is a fairly common phenomenon, especially among men (8% of the male population is color blind).
 Therefore, in addition to color, it is advisable to use some other signs to highlight important information.
 Also, try not to resort to red and green colors, as these are the colors most often not recognized by color blind people.